Home > Get Started > Account Management

 Reset MFA settings – If multi-factor authentication has been enabled for local accounts, you can reset MFA settings for them.
 Select the local users and click Reset MFA settings.

-Search – To search for a specific role or permission set, enter the keywords of the role name or permission set name in the search box.
+Search – To search for a specific role, enter the keywords of the role name in the search box.
 Then, press Enter on the keyboard.

-Create – Click Create role or Create above the table in each tab, and then refer to the instructions in Create Roles or Create Permission Sets.
+Create – Click Create role above the table, and then refer to the instructions below to create a role.

-Delete – Select one or more custom roles or permission sets, and click Delete.
+Delete – Select one or more custom roles and click Delete.
 A pop-up window appears asking for your confirmation.
 Click Confirm to confirm your deletion.

-To create a role, complete the following steps:
+To create a role for partner, complete the following steps:

 Click Create role above the table.
 The Create role page appears.